sime-time/ibg-frontend/README.md

 Members are the customers that pay a monthly subscription to attend the gym.

 ## Coaches should be able to:
-- view all the current members.
+- view list of all the current members.
+- C.R.U.D. any member.
-- view all payments and profit made within a chosen timeframe.
+- view all payments made within a chosen timeframe.
+- schedule recurring weekly classes.

 ## Members should be able to:
-- signup and login account.
+- signup and login with Instagram, Facebook, or Google.
-- pay a monthly subscription for gym access.
+- pay a monthly subscription for gym access via Stripe.
-- change their name and password.
+- manage/cancel their monthly subscription.
+- update their profile: name, password, email, phone.
+- log missed attendance in case they forgot to sign-in in person.

 ## How to run